 2020 on the road (to nowhere)

 Rewind to the start of March and I was in London for a big media travel show, speaking with representatives from destinations around the world about possible trips for 2020.
-That added to travels already booked to Malta and Austria, and a return to Canada and big European rail trip in the pipeline, and it was shaping up to be a pretty good travel year.
+That added to travels already booked to Malta and Austria, a return to Canada and big European rail trip in the pipeline, and it was shaping up to be a pretty good year.

 But Covid-19 was already hanging over us, with the show full of chat about how the virus was spreading across Europe.
 And within a week the UK went into lockdown.
-Shops and restaurants were closed, travel was prohibited and every 2020 plan I had got cancelled.
+Shops and restaurants were closed, travel was prohibited and every 2020 plan I had was cancelled.

 Instead I ended up not leaving the UK for the entire year – and not travelling further than I could walk for a three months.
 2020 ended up as the year of staying home, of lockdowns, tiers and ever-changing restrictions.
 Of Zoom quiz nights, prosecco across the shed roof, Clap for Carers, toilet roll stockpiles, sourdough starters and daily walks.

 It’s been a rollercoaster of a year.
 Frustrating, scary, lonely, bizarre and boring at times – and sometimes all at once.
 I’m grateful to have made it through in one piece when people have lost loved ones, jobs and livelihoods.
 But what’s it’s like being a travel blogger who can’t travel?
 Here’s a trip though the highs and lows of 2020 On the Luce.

 Tempting as it might be to write 2020 of as a bit of a disaster, it’s actually had some really good moments.
 I’m a bit of a planner who has to have lots of things in the diary – and then inevitably wishes I had a weekend off.
 But not being able to plan meant enforced downtime, a chance to build a routine, enjoy my house and hang out with the cats.